Maybe you heard it recently from the grandparents or other extended family:

-Maybe you saw some old photos or home videos and were stunned.
-“Were they ever really that little?”
+Maybe you saw some old photos or videos and were stunned.
+Were they ever really that little?

-It’s true, isn’t it?
-“They grow up so fast.”
-Are our kids really growing up that fast?
-You bet.
+It’s true: they do grow up fast.
 But part of it could be our perception, because we haven’t fully tuned in and savored every moment with them.

-- Step two: buy a bunch of marbles.
-That’s right, marbles.
+Buy a bunch of marbles.
+Yes, marbles.
 Find a clear container for each child and fill it with the same number of marbles as the number of weeks you calculated for that child.
-For an eight-year-old, that will be more than 500 marbles.
-Put the containers in a place that you’ll see regularly.
+For an eight-year-old, that will likely be more than 500 marbles.
+Put the container(s) in a place that you’ll see regularly.

 Do that every Sunday night or Monday morning, and it’s almost guaranteed that you’ll soon begin to refocus your priorities.
-You’ll start to ask yourself, “What did I do with the opportunities I had to connect with my child, demonstrate love, show encouragement, and teach him about life?”
+You’ll start to ask yourself, “What did I do with the opportunities I had to connect with my child, demonstrate love, show encouragement, and teach him or her about life?”

 Now, your family may think you’re losing your marbles, but it’s worth it if you take the lesson to heart: